jpenn2023/budgetIVr/README.md

 ```

 # Examples
-First, we calculate summary statistics from the generated dataset:
+First, we calculate summary statistics from the example dataset:
 ``` r
 data(simulated_data_BudgetIV)